nlewo/n2k8s/README.md

 ## Authentication

-`n2k8s` gets registry credential from the Docker's cli config file (located at `/root/.docker/docker.json` in the container).
+`n2k8s` gets registry credentials from the Docker's cli config file (located at `$HOME/.docker/docker.json` in the container).

 ### Amazon ECR authentication